Likhitha16/Norman-Police-Department-Incident-Extraction/README.md

 There are some bugs that can occur while doing this.
 The url cannot be extracted if there is any small change in the url.
 So make sure to use the correct url while passing the url in the command line.

-		<ol> <b> extractincidents(incident_data) </b> </ol> : in this method I have extracted the raw data and arranged into a list where data of every column is separated into a row and those rows are placed into a list .
+		<ol> <b> extractincidents(incident_data) </b> </ol> :
+		In this method I have extracted the raw data and arranged into a list where data of every column is separated into a row and those rows are placed into a list .
 Then I have used regex to separate each columns based on the data and time .
 Also I have combined the data and time into a single string and the rest of the data into separate strings based on the rest of the data.
 After doing this there is a list of lists that has been created to store each and every row of the incident pdf.

 		<ol> <b> Bugs and Assumptions </b> </ol>